stephenbeckr/ML-theory-class/Lectures.md

 - [Wed 4/1] Ch 16 on **Kernel methods**, showing example of the **kernel trick** on kernel ridge regression (not in book), and general theory for SVM and beyondn using the **representer theorem** (with proof).
 A few examples of kernels; restrictions on kernel functions via **Mercer's Theorem**, brief example of **Reproducing Kernel Hilbert Space (RKHS)** without going into detail.
 Supplement on **Nystrom method**, and **Random Fourier Features** and **Bochner's Theorem** for shift-invariant kernels.

 - [Fri 4/3] **Gaussian Processes**, following a mixture of [RW] and [Murphy] ([Murphy] is a condensed presentation, based on [RW]).
 Introduce main idea, and **kernel trick**, and some brief comparison with SVM.
 [PDF of notes (handwritten) bout GP](Notes/GaussianProcesses.pdf)

+### Week 12.
+Ch 20 [SSS] on artificial Neural Networks
+- [Mon 4/6] **Neural nets** description, background and history, discussion of **approximation error** (e.g., universal function approximation, like Stone-Weierstrass style density theorems) for many variants (e.g., L^1 density, density in continuous functions with uniform norm, exact representation of Boolean functions, etc.).
+Lower bounds on size of networks needed to approximate functions.
+Some from book, some from recent neural net papers in past 4 years.
+Discussion of shortcoming of classical theory, some mention of modern algorithm-dependent approaches.
+- [Wed 4/8] Short lecture on bounding the **VC dimension of neural nets**.
+Proof for one activation function, results stated for two more activation functions.

+- [Fr 4/10] Short lecture on the **NP-Hardness of ERM (e.g., training) for neural nets** (no proof), discussion of **SGD** again, except in non-convex case.
+Introduce **reverse-mode Automatic Differentiation** (at a high-level, no example) and **backpropagation** for neural nets.